 Professional fluency is required in the following languages:

-Candidates must be available for a two months period, ideally between June -September 2016
+Candidates must be available for a two months period, ideally between July-August 2016

 Preferred Education Background:

-Candidates should possess, or in the process of obtaining a Master degree in one of the following subjects:
+Candidates should possess, or are in the process of obtaining a Masters’ degree in one of the following subjects:

 Eligible are either students approaching the end of their studies and preparing a thesis, or recently graduated, between 19 and 36 years old who have less than two years of relevant working experience.